 Current hospitalizations declined significantly from their highs in April, then started increasing rapidly in July after they hit a plateau in late May to mid-June.
 More discussion about this number and other hospitalization data is available on my Hospitalizations page.

-New!
-I have added links on my Hospitalizations page to three new external dashboards showing more detailed hospitalization data by region, as well as a CDC graph showing rates for ER visits with COVID-like symptoms.
+I have links on my Hospitalizations page to three external dashboards showing more detailed hospitalization data by region, as well as a CDC graph showing rates for ER visits with COVID-like symptoms.
 I also added a graph of the CDC data ER visits for CLI, which peaked a month ago and has been falling since.
 This is consistent with drops all across the sun belt states, including Arizona, Florida, Alabama, South Carolina, and others.

 Hospital utilization numbers, which I have added to my Hospitalizations page, fluctuate, but are now showing clear declines, especially ER utilization, which is consistent with fewer incoming cases of CLI.
 CLI is back down to levels they were at in late June.